-Maximum number of simultaneous connections for a This option allows restricting the number of simultaneous connections for a single source host.
-When the selected value is 0, no restrictions will be applied. source host (O disables s 🕕 WARNING protection) Choosing a number that is too low may prevent certain applications from running or web pages from displaying.
+Maximum number of simultaneous This option allows restricting the number of simultaneous connections for a single source host.
+When the selected value is 0, no restrictions will be applied. connections for a source host (0 disable: protection) s WARNING Choosing a number that is too low may prevent certain applications from running or web pages from displaying.
 Maximum number of new connections for a source host in the This option allows restricting the number of new connections initialed by a source host within a defined interval.
 When the selected value is 0, no restrictions will be applied. interval defined (O disables protection) WARNING Choosing a number that is too low may prevent certain applications from running or web pages from displaying.
 Interval during which new connections are limited Define the reference interval to calculate the number of new connections allowed for each source host.
 This value has to be between 1 and 3600 seconds.
-Timeout (in second ls )
+Timeout (in second ts)